The Cross Stitch Calculator: Never Struggle with Fabric Sizes Again

 The fabric count plays a crucial role in the final size of your picture, but figuring out the right calculations can be tricky.

-To make things easier for you, we have a nifty fabric size calculator below that will take the stress out of it.
+To make things easier for you, we have a nifty cross stitch fabric calculator below that will take the stress out of it.
 So, let's get started on learning how to change things up and reduce the frustration before you start stitching.

 Choose whether to use centimeters or inches by selecting the appropriate box in the calculator.